AJPW Junior League: 1983

 In 1983, All Japan Pro Wrestling held the "NWA International Junior Heavyweight Title League" between May 12 and 26, 1983.
 The winner, Chavo Guerrero, also won the vacant NWA International Junior Heavyweight Championship.

 1998

 In 1998, All Japan Pro Wrestling held the "World Junior Heavyweight Title League" between July 6 and 19, 1998.
 The winner, Yoshinari Ogawa, also won the vacant World Junior Heavyweight Championship.

 2003

 The 2003 Junior League was held from March 28 to April 10, 2003.
-The winner, Carl Contini, went on to unsuccessfully challenge Kendo Kashin for the World Junior Heavyweight Championship on April 12, 2003.
+The winner, Carl Malenko, went on to unsuccessfully challenge Kendo Kashin for the World Junior Heavyweight Championship on April 12, 2003.

 2006

 The 2006 Junior League was held from June 25 to July 3 over six shows and featured two blocks of four.
 Foreign participation included Taka Michinoku from Kaientai Dojo and Virus from Consejo Mundial de Lucha Libre.
 The winner, Kaz Hayashi, won every match he participated in; he went on to fail in his challenge to Junior Heavyweight champion Shuji Kondo on August 27.
 Note that "brother" YASSHI wrestled as "strong" YASSHI for two of his matches.